theresehermie/nteract/packages/stateful-components/docs/examples.md

 ## How do I override the Output display in code cells?

-Create a React component and override the `outputs` property in the `CodeCell` component.
+Create a React component and override the `outputs` child render function in the `CodeCell` component.

 ```js
 import Notebook, { CodeCell } from "@nteract/stateful-component";